chico45/Jupyter-workflow/README.md

 # Jupyter-workflow
 Back up of jupyter notebook

-Some possibilities offered bu the Jupyter Notebook on Git as a training example
+Some possibilities offered by the Jupyter Notebook on Git as a training example